-Rule Aspects

-335 A B C

-336 A B C D E F NAME PLATE H I J K
+335 A B C 336 A B C D E F NAME PLATE G H I J K

-Rule Name Indication 335 Proceed preparing to stop at new Speed within controlled point/inte or through turnout(s) or crossover SLOW APPROACH NOTE: Slow Speed applies until movement reaches opposing how route is lined for straight track me Speed applies for entire movement turnout(s) or crossover(s).
+Rule Name Indication 335 SLOW APPROACH Proceed preparing to stop at next signal; Slow Speed within controlled point/interlocking limits or through turnout(s) or crossover(s).
+NOTE: Slow Speed applies until leading end of movement reaches opposing home signal when route is lined for straight track movement.
+Slow Speed applies for entire movement through turnout(s) or crossover(s).
 336 RESTRICTING Proceed at Restricted Speed.
 Restricted Speed must be observed until the leading end of the movement reaches the next signal.
 EXCEPTION: When the signal governs movement to non-signaled territory or to a track signaled for movement in the opposite direction only, Restricted Speed applies until the leading end of the movement is through any crossovers, turnouts, or controlled point/interlocking limits governed by that signal.